 Improving the passenger's experience and facilitating legitimate trade are key objectives of ECAC's activities in the field of facilitation, which is itself one of the strategic priorities of ECAC and is closely linked to aviation security.

 ECAC's activities in the field of facilitation focus mainly on immigration matters and handling of persons with reduced mobility (PRMs).
 In each of these areas, ECAC provides policy guidelines and good practices to its Member States.

-ECAC supports the coordination of the positions of ECAC Member States participating in ICAO Facilitation Panel meetings, the last of which took place in January 2020 (FALP/11), and contributes actively to discussions at international level, particularly by providing practical proposals for amending ICAO Annex 9 and the ICAO Facilitation Manual (Doc 9957).
+ECAC supports the coordination of the positions of ECAC Member States participating in ICAO Facilitation Panel meetings, and contributes actively to discussions at international level, particularly by providing practical proposals for amending ICAO Annex 9 and the ICAO Facilitation Manual (Doc 9957).